Who will process?

-Other organisations may include the requested early learning and childcare centre, bodies responsible for auditing or administering public funds, other councils, public sector agencies, governmental departments, regulatory and law enforcement bodies, bodies carrying out data matching exercises and other private companies or entities (such as service providers/contractors to the Council and/or partner bodies).
+Other organisations may include the school/college/place of education of the child concerned, bodies responsible for auditing or administering public funds, other councils, public sector agencies, governmental departments, regulatory and law enforcement bodies and other private companies or entities (such as service providers/contractors to the Council and/or partner bodies.)

 We will also generally comply with requests for specific information from other regulatory and law enforcement bodies where this is necessary and appropriate.

-Set out below are some examples of who we share Your Information with and why:
+Set out below are some examples of who we share the Personal Information with and why:

 What is the lawful basis for the Council to process the Personal Information?